Massachusetts Cannabis Laws & Dispensary Compliance Guide

 Metrc and Inventory

-Massachusetts uses Metrc as their seed-to-sale state traceability system and uses the Massachusetts Virtual Gateway (MA CIP) to track medical patient limits.
+Massachusetts uses Metrc as their seed-to-sale state traceability system and uses MassCIP to enforce medical patient limits.
 In Massachusetts, all inventory actions must be reported to the state system in real time.
 Additionally, medical and adult-use cannabis inventory must be separated/partitioned from each other.

 Purchase Limits